Skip to main content

 Sandbox Modes

-The sandbox_mode parameter controls filesystem access:
+The sandbox_mode parameter controls filesystem access only:

 • read-only - Agent can only read files (safest)